RmiMekaa/React-Table/README.md

 - `data: {Array<Objects>}`
   - Required
   - The data you want to display in the table.
-  - To ensure a good behavior, make sure that each object have the same properties.
+  - To ensure a good behavior, make sure that each object have the same properties structure.

 - `headers : {Array<Objects>}`
   - Required